threefoldtech/info_grid/src/documentation/system_administrators/getstarted/ssh_guide/ssh_openssh.md

     * Minimum CPU: 1 vCore
     * Minimum Memory: 512 Mb
     * Minimum Disk Size: 15 Gb
-  * Select Planetary Network in `Network`
+  * Select Mycelium in `Network`
   * In `Node Selection`, click on `Load Nodes`
   * Click `Deploy`
 * To SSH into the VM once the 3Node is deployed
-  * Copy the Planetary Network address
+  * Copy the Mycelium address
   * Open the terminal, write the following with the deployment address and write **yes** to confirm
     * ```
-      ssh root@planetary_network_address
+      ssh root@mycelium_address
       ```

-You now have an SSH connection on MAC with the Planetary Network.
+You now have an SSH connection on MAC with Mycelium.